Your guide to doing business in Bulgaria

 The tax year in Bulgaria runs from the 1st January to 31st December each year.

-Income tax is payable in Bulgaria if the employee regardless of whether or not they are a local or a foreign employee.
-Those who have a permanent residence in Bulgaria, spends more than 183 days in Bulgaria over a 12 month period, who resides abroad on assignment of the Bulgarian State and who has his/her center of vital interests in Bulgaria are liable to pay income tax.
+Income tax is payable in Bulgaria, regardless of whether or not they are a local or foreign employee.
+Those who have a permanent residence in Bulgaria, spends more than 183 days in Bulgaria over 1 fiscal year from 1 January to 31 December, who resides abroad on assignment of the Bulgarian State and who has his/her center of vital interests in Bulgaria are liable to pay income tax.

 Local natural employees have an obligation to pay taxes on income originating from sources located either within the Republic of Bulgaria or abroad.
 Foreign employees shall have an obligation to pay taxes on income originating from sources located within the Republic of Bulgaria.